All Car Badges and Logos With Stars

 JAC Logo

 The Chinese automaker updated its logo a few years ago and now uses its name inside an oval.
-JAC used to be recognizable for its red star logo.
-The thin five-pointed star inside a large circle was popular in its time and symbolized harmony and safety.
-By using white lines, we were able to make the logo more three-dimensional.
-In the end, the brand felt that the emblem was too large for cars and switched to a laconic version.
+JAC was once recognizable for its red star logo.
+The thin five-pointed star within a large circle was popular in its time and symbolized harmony and safety.
+By using white lines, we made the logo more three-dimensional.
+Ultimately, the brand felt the emblem was too large for cars and switched to a more minimalist version.

-Initially, the Chinese company specialized in the production of trucks.
+Initially, the Chinese company specialized in truck production.
 In the late 1980s, JAC produced a frame chassis, which saved the company from bankruptcy.
-Since 2001, the brand has begun the additional production of passenger cars.
+Since 2001, the brand has begun producing additional passenger cars.
 JAC produces more than 500 thousand cars per year.

 Jeep